loicmarie/playground-aDUNarec/markdowns/data_structures.md

 ## Why is it so important ?
 I thought a simple list should do the job.

 In theory that's right, but the performances of your algorithm will highly depend on this choice.
 In some cases, a list will be sufficient, in others it will be irrelevant for some reasons.
-Let's take an example:
+Let's take an exampl:

 ```python runnable
 import time